Helping communities thrive through planning, environmental review, and training.

 Jumpstart your planning career with free, practical training.

 This introductory course helps new planners understand agency culture, build professional habits, and develop confidence.
-Participants learn counter basics, how to avoid common pitfalls, and the essential skills every planner needs in their first year.
+Participants learn counter basics, how to avoid common pitfalls, and essential skills every planner needs in their first years on the job

 Multiple One Hour Sessions Available!